The Best HDR Software in 2024 (Top 7 Picks)

 New release and currently the best HDR software

-Skylum HDR Merge is an easy to use HDR program and together with Luminar NEO you get a photo editing powerhouse.
+Skylum’s HDR Merge Extension within the Luminar Neo Software is an easy to use HDR program.
+Together with other Luminar NEO features you get a photo editing powerhouse.

 Pros